 In order for students to make an informed decision regarding the choice of a school, comparable program information related to tuition and program length is available by contacting the Accrediting Commission of Career Schools and Colleges: 2101 Wilson Boulevard, Suite 302, Arlington, VA 22201: (703)247-4212 or visit their website at www.accsc.org.

-The Associate of Science, Nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN).
-The initial grant is effective from the candidacy awarded in July 2017 through Fall 2023.
-Contact Information: Accreditation Commission for Education in Nursing 3390 Peachtree Road NE, Suite 1400 Atlanta, GA 30326, 404.975.5000. www.acenursing.org
+The Associate of Science, Nursing program at Daytona College, located in Ormond Beach, Florida is accredited by the: Accreditation Commission for Education in Nursing (ACEN) 3390 Peachtree Road NE.
+Suite 1400 Atlanta, FA 30326 (404)975-5000